tomjoht/tomjoht.github.io/_docs/step_by_step_openapi_tutorial/openapi_tutorial.md

 {% include chapter_description.html %}

 {: .tip}
-If you're a beginner or want a visual editor, check out the [Getting started tutorial: Using Stoplight Studio to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html) instead.
+If you're a beginner or want a visual editor, check out the [Getting started tutorial: Using Stoplight to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html) instead.